Nfinley/resume/README.md

-# resume
+# Nigel Finley Resume
-gist version of my resume
+this is the gist version of my resume